mingdongtu/vue-begain/README.md

 # vue-train

-> A Vue.js project that use vue-Cli
+> A Vue.js project that use vue-Cli and vue-router

 ## Build Setup